-Now consider a variation wherein the attacker has access to L block cipher oracles and his aim is to succeed to recover the key of at least one oracle.
+Now consider a variation wherein the attacker has access to L block cipher oracles, each with its own secret key, and the attackers aim is to succeed to recover the key of at least one oracle.
 With this variation, we can do better in a chosen plaintext setting with $O(|\mathcal{K}|/L)$ operations.